irmen/Pyro4/docs/source/install.rst

 .. note::
     When Pyro is configured to use pickle, dill or marshal as its serialization format, it is required to have the same *major* Python versions on your clients and your servers.
 Otherwise the different parties cannot decipher each others serialized data.
-    This means you cannot let Python 2.x talk to Python 3.x with Pyro.
+    This means you cannot let Python 2.x talk to Python 3.x with Pyro, when using those serializers.
     However it should be fine to have Python 3.3 talk to Python 3.4 for instance.
-    The other protocols (serpent, json) don't have this limitation.
+    The other protocols (serpent, json) don't have this limitation!

 .. index::